How is Castleman disease diagnosed?

 This test is not used as often as CT scans for lymph node problems, but if your doctor is concerned about areas near the spinal cord or brain, MRI is very useful for looking at these areas.

-MRI scans they take longer than CT scans – often up to an hour.
-You have lie inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
+MRI scans take longer than CT scans – often up to an hour – and are a little more uncomfortable because you have to lie inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
 Newer, more open MRI machines may be another option.
 The MRI machine makes loud buzzing and clicking noises that you may find disturbing.
 Some places provide headphones or earplugs to help block this noise out.

-This may be done to find out whether there are enlarged lymph nodes in your chest – usually in the center part between the lungs called the mediastinum.
+This test might be done if you’re having breathing problems, to find out if there are enlarged lymph nodes in your chest – usually in the center part of the chest between the lungs called the mediastinum.

-Ultrasound uses sound waves and their echoes to produce a picture of internal organs or masses.
+Ultrasound uses sound waves and their echoes to create pictures of internal organs or masses.
 For this test, a small, microphone-like instrument called a transducer is placed on the skin (which is first lubricated with a gel).
-It emits sound waves and picks up the echoes as they bounce off the organs.
+It gives off sound waves and picks up the echoes as they bounce off the organs.
 The echoes are converted by a computer into a black and white image that is displayed on a computer screen.

 This is an easy test to have done, and it uses no radiation.
 For most ultrasounds, you simply lie on a table, and a technician moves the transducer over the part of your body being looked at.